zac7777/Entropy/Entropy/Sets/Weapons/Swords.md

 ---
 *The blade most young squires start their careers with, easy to learn with room for mastery*

+#### The Paintbrush
+*Contact, Manageable, Martial, Legendary*

+Weight: 1kg

+*Inkbuster:* you are immune to blindness from non-magical sources, this weapon begins to glow bright orange when in the presence of animated ink

+One handed: -8 Accuracy
+Two handed: +1 AP cost to all moves

+##### Actions

+*Swing:* 3 AP, Melee Range + 1m, 1d8 + Power slicing damage

+Accuracy: +10
+Critical: +6

+---

+*Stab:* 4 AP, Melee Range + 2m, 2d6 + Insight piercing damage

+Accuracy: +5
+Critical: +19

+---

+*Pommel:* 1 AP, Melee Range, 1d4 + Power bludgeoning damage, on critical hit stun the target

+Proficiency requirement: 3

+Accuracy: +18
+Critical: +4

+---
+*The painter of Medius found it a perfect tool to convey his work, time to give those beasts a lesson in critical wound analysis*
 ## Level 6
 #### Zweihander
 *Contact, Heavy, Martial, Rare*